ElieAndrianarisolo/Anime_Atlas/README.md

 #  Anime Recommender

 ## Overview
 In this project, we aim to do Anime Recommandation.
 It was carried out as part of the Smart project.
-To check for the details please check out the file 'Projet_SMART_2024.pdf' present in the same folder
+To check for the details please check out the file 'Projet_SMART_2024.pdf' present in the 'documentation' folder

 ### Steps to Use the Application